devs-discussions-perceptions/devs_discussions_perceptions_paper/README.md

 **Performance**
 - Memory Usage: whether the change increased the memory usage on the application
-- Concurrency (Thread Sync): whether there was a change in the concurrency of the system, by using threads
+- Concurrency (Thread Sync): whether there was a change in the concurrency of the system by using threads
-- Concurrency (Scheduling): whether there was a change in the concurrency of the system, by using scheduling
+- Concurrency (Scheduling): whether there was a change in the concurrency of the system by using scheduling
 - Response Time: whether the change increased (or decreased) the response time (_e.g._ page loading)
-- Complexity: whether the change increased (or decreased) the the computational complexity
+- Complexity: whether the change increased (or decreased) the computational complexity

 **Security**
-- Customize Parameters: whether the change allow configure security parameters
+- Customize Parameters: whether the change allows configure security parameters
-- Information Protection: whether the change avoid accessing encrypted addresses
+- Information Protection: whether the change avoids accessing encrypted addresses
-- Support for New Feature: whether the change support security features (_e.g._ authentication mechanisms)
+- Support for New Feature: whether the change supports security features (_e.g._ authentication mechanisms)
-- Inconsistent Behavior: whether the change fix an inconsistent behavior related to security
+- Inconsistent Behavior: whether the change fixes an inconsistent behavior related to security

 **Maintainability**
 - Feature Enhancement: whether the change is related to an improvement in the system maintainability
-- Code Simplification: whether the changes aims at simplify the code, improving its readability
+- Code Simplification: whether the changes aim at simplify the code, improving its readability
-- Move Component: whether the change focus on moving components that could be highly coupled, hampering the maintainability
+- Move Component: whether the change focuses on moving components that could be highly coupled, hampering the maintainability
 - Documentation: whether the change improves the software documentation
 - Readability: whether the change improves the code readability
-- Extensibility:  whether the change improves the modules extensibility
+- Extensibility:  whether the change improves the modules' extensibility
-- Encapsulation: whether the change improves the modules encapsulation
+- Encapsulation: whether the change improves the modules' encapsulation

 <hr>
 # Developers Metrics